 Out of the 16 chaplains, 10 were part of the Association for Professional Chaplains (APC).
 This organization is a national association for chaplains in different fields, including military, universities, and correctional facilities.
-Seven of the nine chaplains were recruited using the APC’s public Facebook group page.
+Seven of the nine APC chaplains entered the study because of a posting on the APC’s public Facebook group page.
 Although chaplains were all in the medical field, locations across the United States included, Delaware, Florida, Indiana, Louisiana, Kentucky, Missouri, North Carolina, Oklahoma, and Tennessee.
-Each of them is now introduced, using their pseudonyms, for better understanding of the upcoming findings.
-Further information for the participants is provided in Table 1 on page 32.
+Using pseudonyms, chaplains provide a basic overview of their roles to help situate the upcoming findings.
+Consistent demographic information for each appears in Table 1.

 Betty is a staff chaplain at a large southern medical center, where she works directly with hospice care patients and staff.
-She is a part of a large medical team and a full pastoral care staff.
+She is part of a large medical team and a full pastoral care staff.
 Betty has been in her position for over 23 years and is knowledgeable in several areas of hospital care.
 Betty has experienced many instances of death and grief while dealing with patients and their family members.
-Betty is 54 years old.

-Calan is a staff chaplain at a large southeastern medical center, where he works directly with members of the community on specific projects in addition to being assigned to the heart and lung care portion of the hospital.
-Calen has worked with his hospital for over 14 years and has a large network of people to pull from when connecting others.
-Although his career as a chaplain is young, Calan is actually in his 50s as he spent many years serving as a clergyman in his denomination (Baptist).
+Calan is a staff chaplain at a large southeastern medical center, where he works directly with members of the community on specific projects in addition to being part of the hospital’s heart and lung care unit.
+Calan has worked with his hospital for over 14 years and has a large network of people from whom to pull.
+Although his career as a hospital chaplain is young, Calan is actually in his 50s as he spent many years serving as a Baptist clergyman.

-Jared is the director of the pastoral care department at a large southeastern medical center, where he is a part of the chaplain staff, but also a part of the administration team.
+Jared is the director of the pastoral care department at a large southeastern medical center, where he is a part of not only the chaplain staff but the administration team.
 Jared has been in his role for 26 years and continues to enjoy his position.
-He has been a staple among community leaders of faith and continues to grow his network of contacts.
-Although he has worked in several areas of the hospital, Jared’s main areas are split between ER and hospice care.
+As a staple among community leaders of faith, he continues to grow his network of contacts.
+Although he has worked in several areas of the hospital, Jared’s splits his time between the Emergency Room (ER) and hospice care.

-Todd is a member of the chaplain staff at a large southern medical center, where he works with a fully-staffed chaplain team.
+Todd is a member of the chaplain staff at a large southern medical center, where he works with a fully staffed chaplain team.
 Todd has been a hospital chaplain for over 23 years and mainly works with the ER and Trauma units.
-Todd focuses on understanding how to build and maintain good relationships with his coworkers and works with the education center, of the medical department, to look into research on this topic.
+Todd focuses on understanding how to build and maintain good relationships with his co-workers and works with the medical department’s education center.

-Jordan is a member of a fully-staffed chaplain team at a mid-size medical center in the Midwest.
-He is mainly assigned to the cardiology department, but also floats as he works with others on his team.
+Jordan is a member of a fully staffed chaplain team at a mid-sized medical center in the Midwest.
+Although housed in the cardiology department, he also floats across departments as he works with others on his team.
 Jordan has been a chaplain for over 20 years and has been at his current organization for 11.
-Jordan’s chaplain team is unusually large as many of them are full-time employees, with part-time employees, interns, and community pastors as volunteers.
+Jordan’s chaplain team is unusually large as many of them are full-time employees, with part-time employees, and volunteers (interns and community pastors).

 Topher is the head of the chaplain staff at a large medical center in the Midwest, where he works directly with Trauma care and the continuing education department.
-Similar to Jared, Topher is also a member of the administrative team and often participates in meetings and planning about the future of the organization.
+Similar to Jared, Topher is also a member of the administrative team and often participates in meetings and planning for the organization’s future.
 Toper has been with his organization for 16 years and has been a hospital chaplain for 27 years.